pascal-roth/thundertorch/source/ML_utils/getting_started/Models.rst

 If a Model is initialized by a direct code implementation, it requires a Namespace object as input.
-This object contains all required hyperparameter used to construct the network, as well as set activation, loss and optimization function.
+This object contains all required hyperparameter used to construct the network, as well as set activation, loss, and optimization function.
 Three different ways can be identified in order to create Namespace objects:

 1. Create empty Namespace object and add arguments